acastroaraujo/actsims/README.md

 [![R-CMD-check](https://github.com/acastroaraujo/actsims/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/acastroaraujo/actsims/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-`actsims` is an ACT package used for internal development of `interactShiny`
+- `actsims` is an ACT package used for internal development of `interactShiny`

+- It is meant to be *fast* and *easy* to use.

+- It is integrated with the `actdata` package.

+- It uses the R6 OOP system to keep better track of EPA ratings and transient impression equations.

 ## Installation